-- Do pass on reports from local residents of suspected planning breaches or those you believe have taken place, to the Development and Conservation Manager as soon as possible, as enforcement action is time critical.
-These will then be investigated in line with the Corporate Enforcement Policy and Members updated when or where appropriate and enforcement matters reported regularly to the Committee. - Don't discuss enforcement matters with third parties you should stress that you cannot commit the Council to any particular course of enforcement action. - Don't recommend a preferred course of action to officers what action is taken, if any, must conform to the Corporate Enforcement Policy.
+- It is not always a criminal offence to carry out development without planning permission.
+However, it is likely to constitute a contravention of planning laws and the Council (as Local Planning Authority) can enforce those laws.
+Therefore: - Do pass on reports from local residents of suspected planning breaches or those you believe have taken place, to the Development and Conservation Manager as soon as possible, as enforcement action is time critical.
+These will then be investigated in line with the Corporate Enforcement Policy and Members updated when or where appropriate and enforcement matters reported regularly to the Planning Control Committee. - Don't discuss enforcement matters with third parties you should stress that you cannot commit the Council to any particular course of enforcement action. - Don't recommend a preferred course of action to Officers what action is taken, if any, must conform to the Corporate Enforcement Policy.